 Massachusetts dealership creates custom solutions to exceptional problems

 New England’s water presents the region’s residents and municipalities with a variety of challenges.
 Iron, manganese, trihalomethanes and even radon can be found in the water throughout the region, and it takes an experienced water quality dealer to properly diagnose and treat all these issues.
-The experts at H2O Care of northern Massachusetts have been creating solutions for New Englanders for 30 years, and the company’s consistently high standard of service has helped keep those in the region happy and healthy.
+The experts at H2O Care of Massachusetts have been creating solutions for New Englanders for 30 years, and the company’s consistently high standard of service has helped keep those in the region happy and healthy.

 Creating an Identity

 H2O Care traces its history back to 1989, when master licensed plumber Mark St. Hilaire formed Aqua Tech Water Systems in Middleton, Mass.
 In 1999, after a decade in business, Aqua Tech merged with Atlas Water Systems, a commercial water quality company, and St. Hilaire and his team became Atlas’ residential systems group.
 Fifteen years later, in 2014, Quench USA acquired Atlas, but Quench was not interested in maintaining the residential systems group.

 With the help of Norm Marowitz—a board member and advisor for H2O Care, and a former part-owner of Atlas Water Systems—and some of his employees, St. Hilaire purchased the division from Quench.
 The newly independent company was named H2O Care Inc., and in the more than four years since its inception, it has grown to the point where it has opened a second location—in Hudson, Mass.—in order to more efficiently serve its customers in the Route 495 belt.
 Its service area now includes much of northern Massachusetts and areas of southeastern New Hampshire and southwestern Maine.